On The War Memorial Trail….. A Photo For WWI Soldier James Cairns

 Grave of Theodore Francis Arsenault of Abrams Village.
 (Photo credit: Pieter Valkenburg)

 Thank you to Colleen Arsenault and Steven Arsenault for sharing information on their great-uncle and their family’s ongoing military service.
 If you have photos or information to share, please let Pieter know.
-Email him at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+Email him at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg